BCDevOps/devops-platform-workshops/openshift-201/rh201-pod-auto-scale.md

 apiVersion: autoscaling.k8s.io/v1
 kind: VerticalPodAutoscaler
 metadata:
-  name: vpa-auto
+  name: vpa-auto-[username]
 spec:
   targetRef:
     apiVersion: "apps/v1"
     kind:       Deployment
-    name:       hello-world-nginx
+    name:       hello-world-nginx-[username]
   updatePolicy:
     updateMode: "Auto"
 EOF
 ```
 Again update the load-test deployment environment variable REQUESTS to a different number to trigger a redeployment and the load-test pod to start sending traffic again.

-Give it a few minutes and observe the VPA and the hello-world-nginx pods.
+Give it a few minutes and observe the VPA and the hello-world-nginx-[username] pods.
 We should seem them re-deploy based on updated values from the VPA.

 Scale the load-test deployment down to 0 once it's done.